Tax competition

 Tax competition, a form of regulatory competition, exists when governments use reductions in fiscal burdens to encourage the inflow of productive resources or to discourage the exodus of those resources.
 Often, this means a governmental strategy of attracting foreign direct investment, foreign indirect investment (financial investment), and high value human resources by minimizing the overall taxation level and/or special tax preferences, creating a comparative advantage.

 Scholars generally consider economic development incentives to be inefficient, economically costly, and distortionary.

 History

-From the mid 1900s governments had more freedom in setting their taxes, as the barriers to free movement of capital and people were high.
+From the mid-1900s governments had more freedom in setting their taxes, as the barriers to free movement of capital and people were high.
 The gradual process of globalization is lowering these barriers and results in rising capital flows and greater manpower mobility.

+Governments can respond in varied ways to mitigate the adverse effects of tax competition.
+Governments can take unilateral action, make bilateral agreements, or rely on an overarching tax authority: